Are cordless phones safer than mobile phones?

 The fixed wireless system allows you to move the wireless part away from you, and this system also radiates less than once every 10 minutes when not in use.
 But this option is fixed in place and cannot be carried around.

 If you live or work in a metal building, you may enjoy the shielding it provides against outside transmitters, but the metal will also trap microwaves from sources inside.
 If you share a metal room with a cordless or mobile phone the radiation level can be at least a hundred times higher than if the walls were not metal.
 And the radiation does not diminish with distance, since the waves bounce around.
-(See our study of this phenomenon elsewhere on this website.)
+(EIwellspring, 2018).
 In this situation you really need a landline from outside the metal room (either a true landline or from a fixed wireless device placed outside the room).

 The detailed report about our testing of cordless and mobile phones, as well as other articles about low-radiation phone technologies, is available at www.eiwellspring.org/telephone.html.